andyhutch77/oAuthTwitterWrapper/README.md

 Currently it exposes timeline (twitter feed) and search calls, returned as raw json.

-Screem shot below, please note there is no styling applied you have full control over how it is rendered in your application.
+Screen shot below (please note there is no styling applied you have full control over how it is rendered in your application).

 ![Demo MVC Web App output](./ScreenShot.PNG "Demo MVC Web App output")